-That’s the feedback on this year’s head’s residential at the end of June.
+That’s the feedback on 2019’s head’s residential, held at the end of June.

 Some 26 Fellowship heads gathered in the tranquil woodland setting of Hothorpe Hall at the end of June for the Third Fellowship Headteacher Residential and two days of inspiration, sharing and thinking.